Curated by Dominic Shepherd

 Publication includes contributions by Associate Professor Dominic Shepherd, Willem de Bruin and Professor Emma Hunt

-Available to purchase from TheGallery Office or AUB online store
+Available to purchase from TheGallery Office or the AUB online store

 Project Partners/ Consultants: